dbwebb-se/mvc/example/symfony/README.md

 This will copy any image from the assets directory into the build directory.
 You can read more on how to let [encore copy files](https://symfony.com/doc/current/frontend/encore/copy-files.html).

+You may get an error saying you should install the npm package `file-loader`, do so if it appears.

 Where to go from here?